 In the Keep when reformatting section, select the formatting rules which you want to ignore and deselect those which should be applied.

 Reformat your code (⌃⌥L).

 AppCode will reformat your code in accordance with the current style settings, keeping existing formatting for the rules which you've selected.

-You can rearrange your code according to the arrangement rules set in the Preferences dialog.
+You can rearrange your code according to the arrangement rules set in the Code Style page of the Preferences dialog.